 The main issue with the EU Settlement Scheme seems to be raising awareness about it, and the fact that it will be compulsory for EU citizens if they want to remain in the UK.
 The Government has come under fire for focusing its awareness campaign online and in particular on social media, with the main argument being that this approach won’t reach migrant workers who don’t use the internet.
 The next few months will be very telling as to whether the campaign moves in a different direction.

-The EU settlement scheme, for Pre Settled and Settled Status applications, is due to open at the end of this year and be fully functional by 31st March 2019, so watch this space for more help in decoding the application process and join the Forum to stay informed.
+The EU settlement scheme, for Pre Settled and Settled Status applications is open ,so watch this space for more help in decoding the application process and join the Forum to stay informed.